VJ Day 75

 Victory over Japan would come at a heavy price, and Victory over Japan Day (VJ Day) marks the day Japan surrendered on the 15 August 1945, which in effect ended the Second World War.

-The Prince of Wales, accompanied by Her Royal Highness The Duchess of Cornwall, will lead the UK in a national moment of remembrance and thanksgiving for all those who served in the Far East.
+The Prince of Wales, accompanied by Her Royal Highness The Duchess of Cornwall, led the UK in a national moment of remembrance and thanksgiving for all those who served in the Far East.

-His Royal Highness will lead a two minute silence at 11am at the National Memorial Arboretum in Staffordshire as part of a special televised service
+His Royal Highness will led a two minute silence at 11am at the National Memorial Arboretum in Staffordshire as part of a special televised service

-We will be commemorating VJ Day by sharing tributes throughout the day via our social media channels.
+We commemorated VJ Day by sharing tributes throughout the day via our social media channels.

-There are many ways you can get involved with helping us to commemorate VJ Day.
+There were many ways you could get involved with helping us to commemorate VJ Day.

 Why don’t you make your own bunting?
 Here are two templates to get you started.